s-munro/easyscore/README.md

 - TODO:

   - [x] Secondary nav bar with search form
-  - [] Add functionality to second nav bar search form
+  - [x] Add functionality to second nav bar search form
-  - [] Add pseudo-buttons for all dropdowns--best way to manage state for this?
   - [x?]
 Day selector needs to be pseudo button dropdown as well
   - [x] Results page 'about # results'
     - [x] ResultsNumber component changes depending on if in header or in body of page